ddrscott/ddrscott.site/docs/blog/2023/larry-pierce-aka-dad.md

 He was born in Chicago, Illinois on November 15, 1946, the loving son of Archie Roy and Grace (Thoring) Pierce.
 Larry is survived by his children, Scott (Karen) Pierce, Mark Pierce, and Julie Pierce; his grandchildren, Nathan, Morgan, Jeremy, and Kaili; his brother, Steve (Nancy) Pierce.

-## Endless Story
+## Not The End

 This is only one side of my Dad's story and from one narrow perspective.
 I'm planning on having a more historical/objective write up soon.
-But in the meantime, please feel free to comment if Larry has impacted your life in anyway.
+But in the meantime, please comment if Larry has impacted your life in anyway.

 Cheers to the best Dad I ever had!
 <img src="/images/2023/dad/larry-2006.jpg" alt="Dad at Grand Canyon National Park" />